Black Bart (outlaw): In film and television

-Dan Duryea starred as Black Bart in a 1948 film produced by Universal Pictures, Black Bart.
+Dan Duryea starred as Black Bart (1948), a film produced by Universal Pictures.

 In 1954, Arthur Space played Black Bart in the eponymous episode of Jim Davis's syndicated western television series, Stories of the Century.

 In Gunsmoke episodes, a Black Bart wanted poster can be seen posted in Matt Dillon's office.

 Black Bart appears as a character in Bob Clark's 1983 film, A Christmas Story, though he is only a figment of Ralphie Parker's imagination.

 The South Park episode "Casa Bonita" includes an area known as "Black Bart's Cave".

 In the 1917 film A Romance of the Redwoods, the leading male character is a highwayman named "Black" Brown.
 The movie largely parallels Black Bart's life, such as the Northern California setting, the rigging sticks on rocks to give the impression that a group of armed men are aiming at a stagecoach, and the character of Brown being shot in the hand.

 The 1954 Death Valley Days episode "Black Bart" (Season 3, Episode 4) has Don Beddoe playing the title character.

+A working title of the 1974 Western comedy film Blazing Saddles was Black Bart, a pun in reference to both this historical Bart and the film's main character being an African American named Bart.